swd12012/EE282/project/final_project_report.md

 ##### Data Visualization and PCA plotting

 I used DESeq2 (v) to create group- and sample-wise PCA plotting by variance stablizing transformation.
+This will help analyse the variance of each sample and each group and point to potential outliers that may need to be removed in following steps.

 First, I cut out the columns that contain only the samples by running the following: